JoseDeFreitas/awesome-youtubers/readme.md

 ### Digital Design

+Web design tutorials are listed in the [web development section](#web-development).
+But, of course, the digital design is incredibly big, including nice pictures and draw representations about a famous person or attractive promotional videos.
+Get the knowledge about how to do these things and be a professional with design programs.

 [<img align="left" height="94px" width="94px" alt="How to Graphic Design channel's avatar" src="https://yt3.ggpht.com/a/AATXAJxyZLmMiocMlFDS5BkCFVJdNb5Z_6LIVtxOLVyS=s100-c-k-c0xffffffff-no-rj-mo"/>](https://www.youtube.com/c/HowtoGraphicDesign)

 [**How to Graphic Design**](https://www.youtube.com/c/HowtoGraphicDesign) [<img height="16px" width="16px" alt="Badge for youtubers that upload videos weekly" src="media/badge-weekly.svg" title="Uploads videos weekly"/>](badges.md#weekly-video-upload) \